A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape.

 Japanese Pancake Drink: Is it any Good?

-If you thought that the soufflé or rice cooker pancake was great, then prepare to be taken to the next level in pancake sampling!
+If you think the soufflé or rice cooker pancake is great, prepare to try the pancake drink!

-Malreid on youtube is not that enthousiastic about it:
+Malreid on youtube is not that enthusiastic about it:

 Nutritional Value of Japanese pancakes